 STAGE 3 - ALR EXCLUSION

 In Stage 3, the ALR Exclusion focuses on the preparation and submission of a city-initiated ALR exclusion application under Section 29 of the Agricultural Land Commission Act and which meets the requirements defined under Part 6 of the ALR Regulation.
-This stage will require a public consultation process, Council approval for staff to submit an ALC exclusion application, and a Council resolution endorsing the exclusion.
+This stage will require a public consultation process, and a Council resolution endorsing an exclusion application.

 STAGE 4 - OCP AMENDMENT